 - The BGI drawing library does not have a convenient set of help.
 Of course, you can see help in Turbo C, but the help file doesn't open directly under Windows, and many beginners don't have the habit of looking through Turbo C Help.

 - Borland has long stopped updating BGI, while EasyX continues to improve, so the differences between the two will grow.

 If you have not used the BGI drawing library before, it is recommended to refer to the easyx.h header file.

 Graphics.h simulates more functions of BGI drawing library on the basis of easyx.h.
 See graphics.h added functions in the function description for details.

 If you are trying to compile turbo C's drawing program, or refer to an old book, it is recommended to refer to the graphs.h header file.
 Most of the functions in graphs.h can be found in easyx.h, so you can also use the functions declared in easyx.h after referencing graphs.h.

-However, due to the different mechanisms, if you need to port a drawing program for the original Turbo C, you need to be aware of the following:
+However, due to the different mechanisms, if you need to port the drawing program of the original Turbo C, there are several things to note:

 - Color.
 The EasyX library supports true color, which is very different from TC.

-- Set a function of linear, fill type, slightly different from BGI.
+- Functions that set linear, fill types are slightly different from BGI.

 - Bit operation, BGI's functionality is limited, easyX library implements all bit operation.